 WEN was founded in 1994 by Karyl White with the purpose of fostering the development and advancement of women in energy by developing a strong network.
 After years of being the sole woman on energy transactions, Karyl believed that many women energy professionals were in the same position, but unable to connect with each other.
 Now almost 30 years later, WEN remains committed to providing high-caliber events and networking to its diverse membership from across the energy value chain.
 Today WEN offers educational, networking, and leadership opportunities to more than 6,000 professionals globally through networking events, conferences, community initiatives, social outings, and mentoring programs.

-Karyl White is a retired energy attorney with over 30 years of legal, executive and governmental affairs experience in the energy industry.
+Karyl White is a retired energy attorney with more than 30 years of legal, executive and governmental affairs experience in the energy industry.
 Karyl retired from Phillips & Reiter, PLLC where she practiced mid and downstream energy and construction law.
 Prior to private practice, Karyl was General Counsel of Freeport LNG and CMS Marketing, Services and Trading Company, as well as Assistant General Counsel for MidCon Corp.
 While with MidCon, Karyl served as a Legislative Assistant for U.S. Senator Alan Dixon in Washington DC in the Congressional Assistant Program and was head of MidCon Corp’s D.C. office.
 Karyl graduated from the University of Chicago Law School and Bradley University, summa cum laude.

 Karyl initiated and chaired the development of the first model natural gas sales/purchase agreement, which the Gas Industry Standards Board (now the North American Energy Standards Board) adopted as a standard in 1996, and which is still used, as amended, today for the majority of natural gas sales in the US.
+Her honors include: